jaimetur/PhotoMigrator/help/4-synology-photos.md

 >>```

 > [!NOTE]
-> To use following features, it is mandatory to use the flag _**'--client=synology'**_ to specify Synology Photos as the service that you want to connect.
+> To use all these features, it is mandatory to use the flag _**'--client=synology'**_ to specify Synology Photos as the service that you want to connect.
 >
 > If you want to connect to an account ID different that 1 (suffixed with _2 or _3) you can use the flag _**'-id, -account-id=[1-3]'**_ to specify the account 2 or 3 as needed.